Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

-and the value $\alpha=0.0160$, which yields a $\epsilon_\mr{opt}=6.312\cdot10^{-5}$.
+Because of the nature of the simulation study, we can actually calculate~$\epsilon$ in Assumption~\ref{ass:noisesnr} by solving a simple minimization over~$\epsilon$ subject to $R_-R_-^\top-\epsilon\Zf\Zf^\top\negsemidef0$.
+This provides us with $\epsilon=0.2172$ for the obtained $\dataset^\varepsilon$.
+Next, we synthesize a stabilizing LPV controller for the system using Theorem~\ref{thm:noise}.
+Next to testing feasibility of~\eqref{eq:noisethmlmis}, we additionally maximize over $\alpha$ to look for the solution with the largest $\epsilon$ that still guarantees stability. {Before we give the results, we want to provide a note on the computational complexity.
+The SDP of the noisy synthesis problem consists of one $15\times28$ matrix equality constraint and seven LMI constraints: one for $\lyap\in\mb{S}^4$, one for $\Xi_{22}\in\mb{S}^{74}$, one for the LMI~\eqref{eq:quad-matrix-inequality-multipliers:1} of size $111\times111$ and four for the LMI~\eqref{eq:quad-matrix-inequality-multipliers:2} (because $\mb{P}$ has four vertices), each of size $74\times74$.
+Especially when compared to the noise-free case of Section~\ref{sss:sim2:stab} (here the LMI~\eqref{eq:quad-matrix-inequality-multipliers:1} is of size $24\times24$ and its size is independent of $\Nd$), these numbers show that the computational complexity significantly grows for synthesis with noisy data.
+For larger systems or big data-sets, this can be a limiting factor for achieving data-driven LPV controller design using this method.} {In this case, however, problem is tractable and in 40 seconds} it is successfully solved on the vertices of $\mb{P}$, resulting in a stabilizing LPV controller via the parametrization~\eqref{eq:KSD-stab}.
+From the synthesis, we obtained the value $\alpha=0.0160$, which yields a $\epsilon_\mr{opt}=6.312\cdot10^{-5}$.
 Hence, based on the statement of Theorem~\ref{thm:noise}, the obtained controller does \emph{not} guarantee stability of the closed-loop with this noise level.
-However, as highlighted under Proposition~\ref{prop:noiselmi}, the bound on $\epsilon$ coming from the optimization can be fairly conservative.
+However, as highlighted under Proposition~\ref{prop:noiselmi}, the bound on $\epsilon$ coming from the optimization can be theoretically conservative w.r.t. $\epsilon$.
 Indeed, when simulating the controller in closed-loop with the system under the feedback law \(u_k = K(p_k) z_k = K(p_k) (x_k + \varepsilon_k)\), i.e., the controller is fed with the noisy measurements, the closed-loop is stabilized and regulated to the origin without any problems, as depicted in Figure~\ref{fig:sim_noise}.
 In fact, if we choose our inputs for the data-generation to be larger such that the SNR goes up (i.e., $\epsilon$ shrinks), approximately the same controller is obtained for a higher $\alpha$.
-Also increasing the number of data-points effectively improves the SNR, at the cost of computational power.
-This example demonstrates two important aspects.
-First, and most important, it shows that it is possible to achieve stabilizing LPV control synthesis directly from noisy measurements.
-Second, it demonstrates that the currently available methods that consider noise are rather conservative, motivating further research into the direction of noise handling and stochastic aspects in direct data-driven control.